mirailuv/rosewire/README.md

 # Rosewire

-fabric mod to download files from the internet with a command on servers
+fabric mod to download files from the internet with a command

 requires fabric api

+made for servers but also works on client / singleplayer (as of version 3)

 what files you can download must be configured manually with configuration files for security reasons